turingschool/md_launch_curriculum/Mod1/Lessons/Week4/ClassInteraction.md

 ## Learning Goals
 * Implement appropriate class file structure
-* Gain familiarity with passing around smart objects
+* Gain familiarity with passing around 'smart' objects
 * Expand understanding of what an object can be

 ## Warm Up
-Outline the objects you might neet to create a city-wide library system (multiple locations with physical books).
-How do these objects relate to each other?
+Outline the classes you might neet to create a city-wide library system (multiple locations with physical books).
+How do these classes relate to each other?

 ## Building Necessary Objects

-To understand how objects can interact with each other, let's continue building on our Unicorn class from the [Classes Lesson](/lessons/mod1/Classes.md).
+To understand how objects can interact with each other, let's continue building on our Unicorn class from the [Classes Lesson](/Mod1/Lessons/WEek3/Classes.md).
 Right now, our Unicorn has a list of Magical powers that are simple strings.

 ```c#
     public class Unicorn